elkaek/elkaek/README.md

 # Who am i <picture><source srcset="https://github.com/user-attachments/assets/66cd9971-d064-4484-8fd9-ee991d437bd8" type="image/webp"> <img src="https://github.com/user-attachments/assets/66cd9971-d064-4484-8fd9-ee991d437bd8" alt="🐻‍❄️" width="48" height="48"> </picture>
 ^ In more detail, I am a beginner programmer who had to learn a lot of computer science in less than 2 years.
 This adaptation was driven by my desire to learn one of the leading fields in our future.
+^ I'm currently studying at my university and gradually becoming a more qualified future specialist.
+I hope this continues.

 # Also <picture><source srcset="https://github.com/user-attachments/assets/5bde73a2-b3b7-402a-81cc-c37ddf0e7d68" type="image/webp"> <img src="https://github.com/user-attachments/assets/5bde73a2-b3b7-402a-81cc-c37ddf0e7d68" alt="❤️" width="48" height="48"> </picture>
 ^  In addition to learning programming and all its aspects and languages.
 I am a self-taught artist who enjoys drawing anything I want.